czabriskie/mcp-server/ARCHITECTURE.md

 ## Overview

-This document explains the architecture and flow of the MCP (Model Context Protocol) server, from how tools are organized to how they're exposed to Claude Desktop.
+This document explains the architecture and flow of the MCP (Model Context Protocol) server, from how tools are organized to how they're exposed to Claude Desktop and the web app.

+The server demonstrates all three MCP primitives:
+- **Tools**: Actions and operations (e.g., get_current_time, get_forecast, clear_old_cache)
+- **Resources**: Read-only, cacheable data accessed via URIs (e.g., conversation://log, weather://cache)
+- **Prompts**: Guidance templates to help Claude use the server effectively

 ## High-Level Architecture